SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 <p class="note">We store the EventStorming artifacts as images under the project root in the
 `/docs/event-storming/` folder.
 If the session is performed offline (as ideally it should be), the photos of the EventStorming board are stored in the repository.
-In case of an online session, the screenshots of the board are stored.</p>
+In the case of an online session, the screenshots of the board are stored.</p>

 {: .img-small}